-One Pot Creamy Jalapeño Popper Pasta recipe is easy enough for a weeknight meal with just the right amount of spicy flavors, creamy sauce, and gooey cheese!
+One Pot Creamy Jalapeño Popper Pasta recipe is easy enough for a weeknight meal with just the right amount of spicy flavors, creamy cheese sauce, and gooey cheese!

 I am on a serious pasta kick lately.
 If you are asking yourself how this is different from my everyday life…you are correct.
 It is, in fact, not any different.
 I have found an awesome pasta dinner to add to my recipe rotation and am so excited to share it with you all today.
 So, let’s talk Creamy Jalapeño Popper Pasta, shall we?

 This post is sponsored by Sutter Home for the #SweetonSpice program.

 There’s nothing quite as wonderful as the richness of a hearty, creamy pasta dish.
 It may not be an everyday dinner because of the richness, but when the occasion comes where a craving arises for perfectly al dente noodles in a decadent cream sauce, nothing else will do.

 I added just the right amount of heat to this pasta, but wanted to keep the rest of flavors simple because the jalapeño peppers add so much flavor on their own.
 I love spicy food because I prefer strong flavors in my food, and this meal really has the perfect amount of spice.

 Though it is a bit spicy, it won’t make you feel like you’re eating the sun – I promise.
 Feel free to add some extra spice or take some away according to your liking!